moon0440/nix-flake-rust/README.md

 mkdir my-project
 cd my-project

-# Initialize the project with our template
+# Initialize the project with this template
 nix flake init -t github:moon0440/nix-flake-rust

 # Initialize Git and Cargo, and perform initial build